 4.3.10 Hyphens

 Depending on the target language, hyphens may require additional attention.
-It may be common or useful in the target language to insert a hyphen into hybrids and combining forms, compounds containing a eponym or a foreign word, and particularly long compounds, such as cardio-fascial cutaneous syndrome, Legionella (-) infection, or pathological-anatomical analysis.
+It may be common or useful in the target language to insert a hyphen into hybrids and combining forms, compounds containing a eponym or a foreign word, and particularly long compounds, such as cardio-fascio-cutaneous syndrome, Legionella (-) infection, or pathological-anatomical analysis.
 Hyphens may also be used in conjunction with words containing abbreviations or characters or letters such as DNA(-)molecule, C(-)vitamin, T2(-)fracture or in conjunction with certain prefixes such as non-(-)infectious.

 Question to be considered: Are the rules regarding the use of hyphens in the target language sufficiently clear and/or should specific guidelines be established?-->in my opinion, specific guidelines on the use of hyphens must be carefully elaborated for each target language since there are major differences in the correct use of hyphens.
 I think that general guidelines covering all target languages cannot be established.